protocol/launchpad/docs/protocol-labs-network/where-we-headed.md

 ## The Future of Web3

 There are nearly 300 companies building in the Protocol Labs Network (PLN) as of Jan 2022, and over 50% joined in the last 6 months.
-As the web3 space accelerates, now is a great time for high-growth researchers & developers inside and outside web3 to ramp up their “InterPlanetary” knowledge and contribute to these cutting-edge technologies.
+As the web3 space accelerates, now is a great time for high-growth researchers & developers inside and outside web3 to ramp up their “InterPlanetary” knowledge and contribute to these cutting-edge technologies.&#x20;

 From core distributed systems engineers, to network researchers, to community managers, to startup operators, there are a vast number of exciting roles and opportunities across PLN teams and companies.

 #### The next Internet Revolution | Juan Benet | TEDxSanFrancisco